 - Take this recipe to the next level by browning the butter before putting it into the mixer

 Like I mentioned before, I first made these back in 2014.
-The ones on the right below that are on the wire rack, were how they were designed.
 I used a toothpick and just dragged chocolate from the center out.

-I have learned since then that drawing the legs on makes for a much more realistic spider.
-I also like to use a caramel chocolate melt to make a brown recluse type of spider.
+I have learned since then that drawing the legs using melted chocolate in a frosting bag with a tiny hole makes for a much more realistic spider.
+I also like to use a butterscotch chips melt to make a brown recluse type of spider.